All graphs have tree-decompositions displaying their topological ends: A tree-decomposition distinguishing the topological ends

-Thus we may assume that $Z$ is not equal to any $X_j$.
-Let $P$ be a path joining $Z$ and $X_1=Y_1$.
-By \autoref{path}, $P$ contains a vertex $u$ such that $ZPu$ and $X_1Pu$ are directed paths which are directed towards $u$.
-If $u=X_1$, then $Z\se Y_1$, and we are done.
-Otherwise $X_1Pu$ is a subpath of the ray $X_1X_2\ldots$ since the out-degree is at most 1 so that $u=X_j$ for some $j$.
+Thus we may assume that the side $F$ is not equal to any side $B_j$.
+Let $P$ be a path joining the vertex $F$ and the vertex $B_1=D_1$.
+By \autoref{path}, the path $P$ contains a vertex $u$ such that the subpaths $FPu$ and $B_1Pu$ are directed paths which are directed towards $u$.
+Thus $F\se u$.
+Since the out-degree is at most one, the path $B_1Pu$ is a subpath of the ray $B_1B_2\ldots$.
+Thus the vertex $u$ is equal to $B_j$ for some $j$.
+In particular, $F\se B_j$.

-We pick $P$ such that the $j$ with $u=X_j$ is minimal and have the aim to prove that then $Z\se Y_j$.
-Since $Z\se X_j$, it remains to show that $Z$ and $X_{j-1}$ are disjoint.
-Suppose for a contradiction, there is a directed path $Q$ joining $Z$ and $X_{j-1}$.
-If $Q$ is directed towards $Z$, then $Z=X_m$ for some $m$, contrary to our assumption.
-Thus $Q$ is directed towards $X_{j-1}$.
-But then $ZQX_{j-1}PX_1$ has a smaller $j$-value, which contradicts the minimality of $P$.
-Hence there cannot be such a $Q$, and thus $Z$ and $X_{j-1}$ are disjoint by \autoref{dist_comp}.
-Having shown that $Z\se Y_j$, we finish the proof by concluding that then $\omega$ also lives in $Y_j$. \end{proof} \end{proof}
+As the side $B_j$ is the union of the finitely many sides $D_1, D_2, ..., D_j$, the vertex-end $\omega$ has to live in some side $D_i$ with $i\leq j$.
+This completes the proof. \end{proof} \end{proof}

 Finally we deduce \autoref{Halin_type_intro}.

 \begin{proof}[Proof that \autoref{undom_td} implies \autoref{Halin_type_intro}.]
 By \autoref{undom_td}, $G$ has a tree-decomposition $(T,P_t|t\in V(T))$ of finite adhesion such that the ends of $T$ define precisely the topological ends of $T$, and we choose this tree-decomposition as in \autoref{rem:connectedness}.
 In particular, we can pick a root $r$ of $T$ such that for each edge $tu$ with $t\leq u$, the vertex set $\bigcup_{w\geq u} V(P_w)\sm V(P_t)$ is connected.